Psoriasis & Vitamin D Deficiency: The Ultimate Guide

 How much Vitamin D to take for psoriasis once you know your results

 Once you know you Vitamin D level, you can now take supplements to cope with your deficiency.
-As I am not a qualified medical professional, I would strongly advise you to talk to your most trusted medical practitioner before proceeding on a course of supplementation.
+As I am not a qualified medical professional, I would strongly advise you to talk to your most trusted medical practitioner before proceeding on a course of supplementation, in order to see what your recommended daily dose is and in case you experience side effects while taking it.

 Once they see your results, they will be able to look over your overall general medical history and see what the best course of action is.